Clinical Audit

 Example questions these results can answer:

-“How many first time mothers who give birth in my local NHS Trust have an instrumental birth?”
+“How many mothers in my local hospital had an episiotomy?”

 What data are available?